Sean-w94/atmos/article/article.md

 in unoptimized form rendering is reliant on three (probably low-latency) HTTP connections.

 By inlining the CSS we reduce render blocking connections down to zero, avoiding potential sluggish page loading.

-Of course the script tag and font import are also placed at the bottom of the page, allowing visuals to load almost instantly even on a slow connection.
+Each views CSS is actually compiled by Riot into JavaScript.
+The script tag is placed at the bottom of the page, which allows styles for page structure to load close to instantly even on a slow connection, while component styles load alongside component functionality.

+The only other connection on the page is font import, again placed at the bottom to avoid render blocking.

 Finally we pass it through `html-minifier` to squeeze all the slack we can out of the load time.